top of page

 He finds the coiled monster asleep and attacks with his sword.
 The battle rages and finally George deals the death stroke, driving his blade into the dragon's belly.
 As the dragon dies its barbed tail strikes George, injecting him with venom.

 Lord George also perishes.
-The villagers bury him with honors at the Church of Nieder Beerbach east of the castle, and went about their business in peace from the ravaging monster.
+The villagers bury him with honors at the Church of Nieder Beerbach east of the castle, and go about their business in peace from the ravaging monster.
 Today people can still visit George's tomb.

 Gold!